Board of Directors

 Ron Emerson, Non-Executive Chairman

 Ron has spent the majority of his career in international banking.
 He has held a number of senior management positions with Bank of America, Nomura Bank International and Standard Chartered Bank, where he was a member of the group management committee and Group Head of Corporate Banking.
-Since 1996 Ron has divided his time between non-executive directorships, business advisory work and as an active member of the Faculty of Management Studies at Oxford University.
-As a non-executive he has served on the board of directors of Premier Oil plc, ACE European Group Ltd, Specialist Energy Group plc and House of Habib.
+Since 1996 he has divided his time between non-executive directorships, business advisory work and as an active member of the Faculty of Management Studies at Oxford University.
+As a non-executive he has served on boards covering listed companies, private equity funded, large, high impact subsidiaries and private, family owned businesses.
 He has also acted as a Senior Advisor at the Bank of England and the Financial Services Authority.
-Ron is an Associate Fellow of The Said Business School and Green Templeton College where he has been involved in designing and delivering executive development programmes for senior management, including board members, in the area of leadership and strategic change.
-Ron has a BSc in Mechanical Engineering from the University of Manchester, an MSc in Business Studies from the University of Durham and an M.Litt Research from Oxford University.
+In October 2013 he was appointed as the first chairman of the British Business Bank, the UK government’s initiative to boost the UK economy through a specific focus on funding to small and medium-sized businesses.
+He holds degrees from Manchester, Durham and Oxford universities.

 David Peattie, Chief Executive Officer